Generalized Species Sampling Priors with Latent Beta reinforcements: Introduction

-In many applications, the NP prior is used within hierarchical models to specify the prior distribution of the parameters of the sampling distribution.
-This is the setting proper of widely used mixtures of Dirichlet Processes.
+In Section \ref{sec:gos-prior}, we discuss the properties of the Beta-GOS process, with particular regard to the clustering induced on the observables.
+In Section \ref{s:priorproperties}, we study the asymptotic distribution of the (random) number of distinct values in the sequence, $K_n$, for some natural specifications of the weights, and we compare those results with the well-known asymptotic results characterizing the DP and the two-parameters Poisson Dirichlet process.
+In many applications, nonparametric processes are often used within hierarchical models to specify the prior distribution of some parameters of the distribution of the observables.
+For example, this is a popular use for mixtures of Dirichlet Processes.
 Similarly, the Beta-GOS process can also be used to define a prior in a hierarchical model.
-We outline the basic steps of the MCMC sampling required for posterior inference, which are based on a Gibbs sampling scheme recently proposed by \cite{Blei09}.

-In a set of simulation examples, we compare the behavior of the Beta-GOS model with that of DP mixtures and Hidden Markov Models (HMM) in terms of cluster estimation.
-Our results suggest that the Beta-GOS can be seen as a robust alternative to the Dirichlet process when exchangeability would be hardly justified in practice, but still there's a need to describe the heterogeneity of our observations by virtue of an unsupervised clustering of the data.
-The Beta-GOS seems to provide a possible alternative also to customary HMM, especially when the number of states is unknown or the transition probabilities may be expected to vary with time.
+In Section \ref{sec:gos-model}, we outline a basic hierarchical model based on the Beta-GOS process and we outline the basic steps of a MCMC sampler for posterior inference.
+In Section \ref{sec:sim}, we design a set of simulations to we compare the behavior of the Beta-GOS model with that of DP mixtures and hidden Markov Models (HMM) in terms of cluster estimation.
+Our results suggest that the Beta-GOS can be seen as a robust alternative to the Dirichlet process when exchangeability would be hardly justified in practice, but still there is a need to describe the heterogeneity of our observations by virtue of an unsupervised clustering of the data.
+The Beta-GOS also provides an alternative to customary HMM, especially when the number of states is unknown or the Markovian structure is expected to vary with time.